IN CONVERSATION WITH CURATOR JOHN STEPHENS

 CLP: What was it about these four artists that made you want to create this exhibition?

-JS: In early 2018 I was having a conversation with Maxine Bristow, about a recent body of her work: conceived as a series of variable installations that drew on a catalogue of three-dimensional elements fabricated with materials commonly used in furnishings; upholstery, woven textiles, steel, plastics… I have known Maxine for a long time and am very familiar with the evolution of her work over the years.
+John Stephens: In early 2018 I was having a conversation with Maxine Bristow, about a recent body of her work: conceived as a series of variable installations that drew on a catalogue of three-dimensional elements fabricated with materials commonly used in furnishings; upholstery, woven textiles, steel, plastics… I have known Maxine for a long time and am very familiar with the evolution of her work over the years.
 And I knew about the close relationship she is keen to establish between the materiality of her work and the significance it had in terms of the cultural associations that we make with it.
 Especially the kind of fabric-based domestic and industrial work, often anonymously produced by women.
-She spoke of the idea of ‘productive indeterminancy’ and ‘the privileging of aesthetic impulse’.
+She spoke of the idea of ‘productive indeterminacy’ and ‘the privileging of aesthetic impulse’.
 She also talked about the idea of her work being aesthetically seductive but then becoming confounding in terms of its reading.

 As both an artist and a curator I’m interested in a concept used by Theodor Adorno in his ‘Aesthetic Theory’; the idea of semblance, [I see it in the sense of the original German, Anschein; what is apparent or what can be read] and for me this encompasses the way an art object is made, its materials and how it’s configured and its articulated meaning.